fritzo/pomagma/src/README.md

 Workflows
 ---------

-- Compile: interpret laws to decide city extents and create surveying strategies
+- Compile: interpret theory to decide city extents and create surveying strategies
 - Survey: select a region; survey it; aggregate measurements into atlas
 - Write: travel around Abstractland with a guide
 - Learn Language: optimize language weights based on corpus